 There are a variety of ways you can make money from digital art.
 You can earn active income from your art, treating your artistic practice as a full-time job that earns you a salary.

 Alternatively, your digital art could be a source of passive income.
-For example, you could sell pre-designed asset packs or graphics on a marketplace, generating a new income stream but requiring little time or effort once they have been listed.
+For example, you could sell pre-designed asset packs or graphics on a marketplace, generating a new income stream but requiring little time or effort once they've been listed.

 Types of digital art that are commonly sold online